6 Best Things to Do in Granada in Autumn

 They come from the heart of the Albaicín to the small chapel (Ermita de San Miguel Alto) located on top of Aceituno hill the last Sunday of September.

-5. Enjoy the first snowfalls in Sierra NevadaIf you come to Granada in late autumn, you will probably be able to enjoy the first snowfalls in Sierra Nevada.
+5. Enjoy the first snowflakes in Sierra NevadaIf you come to Granada in late autumn, you will probably be able to enjoy the first snowfalls in Sierra Nevada.

 Sierra Nevada ski resort is often the first one in Spain to open for the winter season.
 This usually takes place in November.

-Whether you are keen on being one of the first people to ski in Spain, or just want to enjoy the amazing view of the Alhambra or the Albaicín framed by the snowy mountains of Sierra Nevada, this will be a golden opportunity.
+Whether you are keen on being one of the first who can ski in Spain, or just want to enjoy the amazing view of the Alhambra or the Albaicín framed by the snowy mountains of Sierra Nevada, this will be a golden opportunity.

 6. Walk the Alpujarra Beautiful RoutesHiking in the Alpujarra during the autumn is surely one of the best experiences you can have if you love nature.